mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - Short transition time
 - Limited restrictions on confidentiality
-- Seller liability is limited to 50% of sale price
+- Seller liability is limited to 50% of the sale price

 ### Begin working with a lawyer earlier